 Mix Voice Booster

-Welcome to Bohemian Vocal Studio’s Mix Booster course.
-In this premium course I’ll show you a step-by-step process for mixed voice singing and the key to finding middle voice, along with discussing the physical mechanics involved in mix voice singing in an extensive tutorial that features 4 exclusive video lessons.
-This booster course will share some of the most powerful mix voice techniques and concepts along with specially tailored mixed voice exercises that over time will allow you to sing with a powerful and pleasant middle tone and ultimately lead the path for developing belting technique too.
+Welcome to Bohemian Vocal Studio’s Mix Booster warmup.
+In this premium warmup I’ll show you a step-by-step process for mixed voice singing and the key to finding middle voice, along with discussing the physical mechanics involved in mix voice singing in an extensive tutorial that features 4 exclusive video lessons.
+This booster warmup will share some of the most powerful mix voice techniques and concepts along with specially tailored mixed voice exercises that over time will allow you to sing with a powerful and pleasant middle tone and ultimately lead the path for developing belting technique too.

 Mix voice itself is a central blend of resonance between chest and head voice that not only allows you to connect chest and head voice in a fluid way, but also allows you to retain the rich depth and pleasant tone of chest voice while making use of the extensive range afforded by your head register.
 Are you ready to find your mix?
 Lets get started.
 If you’re a premium member, you can log in below – otherwise, you can join us to access the mix voice booster here.